 Fortress Biotech (FBIO) Gets a Buy Rating from B.Riley Financial

-B.Riley Financial analyst Mayank Mamtani reiterated a Buy rating on Fortress Biotech (FBIO) today and set a price target of $8.00.
-The company’s shares closed last Friday at $2.52.
+In a report released today, Mayank Mamtani from B.Riley Financial reiterated a Buy rating on Fortress Biotech (FBIO), with a price target of $8.00.
+The company’s shares closed last Thursday at $3.01.

 See today’s analyst top recommended stocks >>